The Local Lifting Property, Property FD, and stability of approximate representations

 The results of \cite{Willett:2024aa} give a partial converse to this: they show that under appropriately strong $K$-theoretic assumptions, and assuming moreover that $\Gamma$ is LLP and RFD, then an asymptotic representation is algebraically complmentable if and only if an appropriate $K$-theoretic obstruction vanishes.

 More precisely, let $\phi=(\phi_n \colon \Gamma\to U_{k_n})_n$ be an asymptotic representation and assume $\Gamma$ has the LLP.
 Then one can show that $\phi$ induces a map on $K$-theory

 (see for example \cite[Proposition 3.22]{Willett:2024aa}: this shows something rather more technical and precise, but the same ideas show the above).
-Assuming for simplicity that $\Gamma$ admits a finite CW complex model for its classifying space $B\Gamma$, the Baum-Connes conjecture identifies $K_0(C^*\Gamma)$ rationally with the even rational group homology, i.e.\ there is an isomorphism
+Assuming for simplicity that $\Gamma$ admits a finite CW complex model for its classifying space $B\Gamma$, the Baum--Connes conjecture identifies $K_0(C^*\Gamma)$ rationally with the even rational group homology, i.e.\ there is an isomorphism

 The maps $\phi_*$ are then often computable in terms of index-theoretic or cohomological data: see for example \cite{Dadarlat:2022aa} for an elegant interpretation in terms of winding numbers.
 Let $\widetilde{K}_0(C^*\Gamma)$ be the \emph{reduced $K$-theory of $C^*\Gamma$}, i.e.\ the kernel of the map $K_0(C^*\Gamma)\to \Z$ induced by the trivial representation.
 Combining the main results of \cite{Willett:2024aa} with our results in this paper, we get the following; one could cover some somewhat more general classes, but we just discuss particularly interesting illustrative special cases.